 These days, the important messages on the kites have shifted from a wish to speak with the dead to one of peace, optimism, and solidarity for the living.
 Designs are now influenced by current social movements that call for an end to careless violence or government corruption.

-The designs for the barriletes take months to finish and artists usually draw inspiration from what they observe at the festival.
+The designs for the barriletes take months to finish, and artists usually draw inspiration from what they observe at the festival.
 They start working on next year's design nearly as soon as the current festivities are over, painting and weaving the symbol in meaningful colors.

 Local communities start assembling their kites about two weeks before November 1st.
-They are often made of bamboo, fabric, and paper and on the day of the celebration, they are carried to their designated locations and raised into the air by a team of people.
+They are often made of bamboo, fabric, and paper, and on the day of the celebration, they are carried to their designated locations and raised into the air by a team of people.

-The barriletes gigantes are so large that they can't really fly, instead, you have to look up in the sky to see them.
+The barriletes gigantes are so large that they can't really fly.
+Instead, you have to look up in the sky to see them.
 Along the sidelines, people create smaller kites that are flown overhead.
 Viewers are supposed to clap for their favorite barrilete gigante.
 Prizes are awarded to the kites that have the best design and remain airborne for the longest time.

 #2 Antigua

-#3 Lago Atitlan
+#3 Lago Atitlán

 #4 Monterrico